About NLGA

 The purpose of NLGA is to promote the efficiency and effectiveness of the office of lieutenant governor and the official second-in-command, to foster interstate cooperation, to provide a medium for the exchange of views and experiences on subjects important to the people of the states and territories, and to generally improve the efficiency of state and territorial administration.

 Lieutenant governors derive their powers and responsibilities many ways, including: 1.
 From the state Constitution, and/or 2.
-From the governor (thru appointment and/or executive order), and/or 3.
-Thru statutory action, and/or 4.
+From the governor (through appointment and/or executive order), and/or 3.
+Through statutory action, and/or 4.
 From personal initiative.
 Lieutenant governors are the only officials with specific duties and powers in both the executive and legislative branches.

-NLGA provides members the opportunity to meet and network with the other seconds-in-command thru three meetings a year: the Federal-State Relations meeting each March in Washington D.C., the Annual Meeting each summer in a rotating location, and the Business Meeting each December in a rotating location.
-NLGA members may lead nationally thru the adoption of policy resolutions, national leadership positions, and other opportunities.
+NLGA provides Members the opportunity to meet and network with the other seconds-in-command through three meetings a year: the Spring Business Meeting each April in a rotating location, the Annual Meeting each summer in a rotating location, and the Winter Meeting each December in Washington, D.C.
+NLGA Members may lead nationally through the adoption of consensus resolutions, national leadership positions, and other opportunities.
 NLGA also acts as conduit to each lieutenant governor for news and opportunities at the federal level.

-NLGA offers members the opportunity to assume national leadership roles and to be recognized as leaders in fields ranging from energy and the environment to the arts.
-Through international missions and NLGA’s role on IGPAC to the U.S. Trade Ambassador, NLGA members engage in international economic development and outreach from North America to Europe and Asia.
-Through NLGA, members foster interstate cooperation and share best practices to the benefit of the constituents in the states and territories.
-NLGA offers members ready opportunities to engage in work benefiting constituents.
+NLGA offers Members the opportunity to assume national leadership roles and to be recognized as leaders in fields of importance to state and territorial government.
+Through international missions and NLGA’s interactions with international leaders, NLGA Members engage in international economic development and outreach from North America to Europe and Asia.
+Through NLGA, Members foster interstate cooperation and share best practices to the benefit of the constituents in the states and territories.
+NLGA offers Members ready opportunities to engage in work benefiting constituents.

-NLGA seeks to promote the effectiveness of the Office of Lieutenant Governor and its inhabitants (click here for “About the Office of Lt.
-Governor.“) NLGA was organized under the title the National Conference of Lieutenant Governors (NCLG) and changed its name in July 2002 to the National Lieutenant Governors Association.
-Read the NLGA History.
-See a list of past Chairs and a list of past Annual Meeting sites.
+NLGA seeks to promote the effectiveness of the Office of Lieutenant Governor and its inhabitants.
+NLGA was organized under the title the National Conference of Lieutenant Governors (NCLG) and changed its name in July 2002 to the National Lieutenant Governors Association.

 The NLGA office, under the direction of the Officers and the Executive Committee, provides all business and administrative services, public/media relations, meeting planning, research, project initiation and support, and conducts treasury responsibilities.
 The NLGA office is located in Fifth Street Center in Covington, KY, a mile from downtown Cincinnati, Ohio, near the Greater Cincinnati International airport.